-Now right-click on the W-Key Event, click Duplicate Event and select Keyboard→Letters→S. With the new event highlighted, double-click the "Jump to a Given Position" action to bring up it's parameters, and change -4 to 4.
-Close the parameters window and Object windows by clicking Ok.
-Tip: In general, you should always close the object windows this way as it will save the changes you have made.
-If you close the windows with the 'x' in the right corner, the changes will not automatically be saved (although Game Maker will ask you).
+- Right-click on the W-Key Event, click Duplicate Event and select Keyboard→Letters→S. - 7) With the new event highlighted, double-click the "Jump to a Given Position" action to bring up it's parameters, and change -4 to 4. - 8) Close the parameters window and Object windows by clicking Ok.

+Tip!
+In general, you should always close the object windows this way as it will save the changes you have made.
+If you close the windows with the 'x' in the right corner, the changes will not automatically be saved (although Game Maker will ask you before closing).